Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 Go into your `Documents` folder regardless if you are on Windows or Mac and create a new Folder.
 How do we do that?
 1. Right-click and choose `New Folder`.
 2. Rename the folder `MART 120`.
-3. Inside of that folder, create a new folder called `Homework 1`.
+3. Inside that folder, create a new folder called `Homework 1`.
 4. Inside of that folder, create a new file by opening `TextEdit` on a Mac or `Notepad` on Windows and place your name in it.
 5. `Save` the file and close it.

-I recommend creating a new folder for each homework and then you can save all your projects in there.
-We will do this inside your `GitHub` repository.
-We are just practicing here in the Documents folder.
-This will come in handy in your other classes too!
+I recommend creating a new folder for each homework, and then you can save all your projects in there.
+We will do this inside your `GitHub` repository after we practice here in the Documents folder.
+These skills will come in handy in your other classes too!

-So, now what about the Command line interface?
+So, now what about the Command-line interface?
 If you are interested, this next section is for you!

 ## Command-line interface (CLI)